 “The interactions we exploit to remove the pollutants are non-specific,” Brandl says.
 “We can remove hormones, BPA, and pesticides that are all present in the same sample, and we can do this in one step.”

 And the nanoparticles’ high surface-area-to-volume ratio means that only a small amount is needed to remove a relatively large quantity of pollutants.
-The technique could thus offer potential for the cost-effective cleanup of contaminated water and soil on a wider scale.
+The technique could thus offer the potential for the cost-effective cleanup of contaminated water and soil on a wider scale.

 “From the applied perspective, we showed in a system that the adsorption of small molecules on the surface of the nanoparticles can be used for extraction of any kind,” Bertrand says.
 “It opens the door for many other applications down the line.”